Staten Island Railway: Fare

-As of 2025, the cash fare is $2.90, the same fare as the New York City Subway and MTA buses.
+As of January 2026, the fare is $3, the same fare as the New York City Subway and MTA buses.
 Fares are paid on entry and exit only at St. George and Tompkinsville.
 Rides not originating or terminating at St. George or Tompkinsville are free.
-Fares are payable by MetroCard or OMNY.
-Since the card enables free transfers for a continuous ride on the subway and bus systems, for many riders there is effectively no fare for riding the SIR, as long as they do not need to make a second transfer.
+Fares are payable by OMNY, and MetroCards with remaining balance are also accepted.
+Since these fare media enable free transfers for a continuous ride on the subway and bus systems, for many riders there is effectively no fare for riding the SIR, as long as they do not need to make a second transfer.
 Riders can also transfer between a Staten Island bus, the SIR and a Manhattan bus (or subway) near South Ferry.
 Because of this, the SIR's 2001 farebox recovery ratio was 0.16; for every dollar of expense, 16 cents was recovered in fares (the lowest ratio of MTA agencies).
 The low farebox recovery ratio is part of the reason the MTA sought to merge the SIR with the subway to form MTA Subways in October 2002: to simplify accounting and subsidy of a single line.

 Before the 1997 introduction of the one-fare zone, with the MetroCard's free transfers from the SIR to the subway system and MTA buses, fares were collected from passengers boarding at stops other than St. George by onboard conductors.
 In the past, passengers had avoided paying the fare by exiting at Tompkinsville and walking a short distance to the St. George Ferry Terminal.
 As a result, the MTA installed turnstiles at Tompkinsville and a new station building, which opened on January 20, 2010.

 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system also by Cubic, with fare payment being made using Apple Pay, Google Pay, debit/credit cards with near-field communication technology, or radio-frequency identification cards.
 The St. George and Tompkinsville stations, the only two Staten Island Railway stations with turnstiles, received OMNY readers in December 2019.
+MetroCard sales ended December 31, 2025, although existing MetroCards could continue to be used until their balance was depleted or the card expired.